SahilChoudhary22/ft-project/README.md

 | http://127.0.0.1:8000/api/profile/  | GET       |   READ |     Get all users list|
 | http://127.0.0.1:8000/api/profile/:id  | POST       |   UPDATE |     Update logged in user's info|
 | http://127.0.0.1:8000/api/profile/:id  | GET       |   READ |     Get a particular user info|

+## Custom Management Command
+- The project possesses a custom management command to populate the database with dummy data
+- Run the command using the following code
+`python manage.py floodTheDB`
+- The command also supports an optional argument  `--delete-existing` to delete the existing data before populating it `python manage.py floodTheDB --delete-existing`

+>NOTE - The flooder might give Runtime warning but that problem won't interfere with the project at current stage.

 ## Screenshots
 ##### User Activities endpoint